aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 You can provide your own implementations for these functions in your hosting script.
 If you omit any definition then the SageMaker PyTorch model server will use its default implementation for that function.
+If you use torch version >= 1.5.1 for inference with Elastic Inference, remember to implement ``predict_fn`` yourself.

 The ``Predictor`` used by PyTorch in the SageMaker Python SDK serializes NumPy arrays to the `NPY <https://docs.scipy.org/doc/numpy/neps/npy-format.html>`_ format by default, with Content-Type ``application/x-npy``.
 The SageMaker PyTorch model server can deserialize NPY-formatted